robertvanlienden/FoodChoose/readme.md

 FoodChoose (https://www.foodchoose.nl/) is build by Robert van Lienden (https://www.robertvanlienden.nl/). \
 The application is written in Dutch without translations.

-Because I don't maintain this project active, I've decided to publish the code open-source on GitHub for learning purposes.
+Because I don't activly maintain this project, I've decided to publish a copy of the code on GitHub for learning purposes.

 Do you see improvements and/or do you want to add/improve some features?
 Feel free to get in contact with me (mail@robertvanlienden / [Twitter @Robertvlienden](https://www.twitter.com/robertvlienden) )